fireproof-storage/fireproof/README.md

 ### React Example

 Fireproof has React hooks so you can avoid boilerplate and write expressive code.
+Instead of dealing with React contexts and reducers, simple hooks make your JSON documents feel like `setState()` objects.

 <img src="https://shields.io/badge/react-black?logo=react&style=for-the-badge%22" alt="React" >